sara-st/introduction-to-image-analysis-fiji/README.md

 # FAQ

-1. **Do I need any prior knowledge of image analysis, FIJI or napari to attend?**
+1. **Do I need any prior knowledge of image analysis, FIJI or python to attend?**

     No, this workshop is aimed at complete beginners, but a basic understanding of image acquisition would be beneficial.